-The Northern Ireland Statistics and Research Agency (NISRA) has today released headline results from the 2020 Northern Ireland Annual Business Inquiry (ABI) survey.
+The Northern Ireland Statistics and Research Agency has today released headline results from the 2021 Northern Ireland Annual Business Inquiry (ABI) survey.

-Growth in Approximate Gross Value Added (aGVA), decrease in turnover and purchases between 2019 and 2020
+Growth in aGVA, turnover and purchases between 2020 and 2021

-- The key driver of aGVA growth was in the NI production sector which increased by £655 million (10.4 per cent) between 2019 and 2020.
-The majority of aGVA growth in this sector is attributable to the energy generation and supply section which increased by £403 million (61.4 per cent).
+- The key driver of aGVA growth was in the NI Non-Financial Services sector which increased by £1.8 billion (17.9%) between 2020 and 2021.
+The majority of aGVA growth in this sector is attributable to the Transport and Storage section which increased by £581 million (39.4%).

-- Retail and wholesale trade within the distribution sector recorded aGVA growth of £53 million (0.8 per cent) over the period in question.
+- Retail and Wholesale trade within the Distribution sector recorded aGVA growth of £868 million (14.4%) over the period in question.

-- Full detailed results are available in the Northern Ireland Annual Business Inquiry Statistics Bulletin on the NISRA website.
+- Full detailed results are available in the Northern Ireland Annual Business Inquiry Statistics Bulletin at the following link:

 Notes to editors: